 - Intimacy is about safety in close proximity – the security felt when entrusting us with something precious

-- Self-orientation is the focus of our motives and attention – whether on ourself or others
+- Self-orientation is the degree of our motives and attention on our own interests versus others’

 They also found that trust can actually be gained quite quickly if the above equation is favourable.
 In fact most people decide to trust or not almost instantaneously through a mix of rational and emotional judgment.